enisdenjo/graphql-ws/PROTOCOL.md

 }
 ```

-Executing operations is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged, the socket will be terminated immediately with a close event `4401: Unauthorized`.
+Executing operations is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged, the socket will be closed immediately with the event `4401: Unauthorized`.

 ### `Next`